Wisconsin Defamation Laws

 Wisconsin is a Per Se State

-A Remedy to Defamation before a Cause of Action is Filed
+A Remedy to Defamation before a Cause of Action

 Damages Awarded for Defamation in Wisconsin

-Among the damages for defamation in Wisconsin include:
+Defamation damages in Wisconsin include:

 - Punitive Damages